MIT-SPARK/config_utilities/config_utilities/docs/Overview_of_functionalities_and_headers.md

 # Overview of functionalities and headers
-`config_utilities` is designed as a support library with minimal dependencies (`yaml-cpp` and `C++` standard library), and additional headers for interfaces with dependencies that are only required by the host project and are pointed out below.
+`config_utilities` is designed as a support library with minimal dependencies (`yaml-cpp` and `C++` standard library).
 The library is structured into directories by functionalities and dependencies.
+Certain headers contain functionalities to interface with dependencies that are only required by the host project.
+These dependencies are pointed out below where present.
 The following directories and files exist:

 ```bash